 When I discovered The Annotated Alice in high school through a friend it rekindled

-my affection for the Carroll books themselves as well as sparking or reinforcing my interests in logic, textual analysis, and critical commentary.
-I was primed to receive the essays of Douglas Hofstadter, the stories of Jorge Luis Borges, and even mathematics with an appreciation I might not otherwise have had or at least would've taken longer to attain.
-Perhaps most importantly, because Gardner's work could have come across as so self-important or irritatingly clever, but did not, I also had the concept of appreciating the story on the page (and whatever added dimensions unfold in your head) reinforced, analysis be damned.
+my affection for the Carroll books themselves, sparking or amplifying my interests in logic, narrative structure, and textual analysis in the bargain.
+Most importantly, perhaps, because Gardner’s work could have come across as unbearably self-important or irritatingly clever but did not, I also had the concept of appreciating the story on the page (and whatever added dimensions unfold in your head) fortified, analysis be damned.
 Sometimes a cigar is just a cigar, a thrill ride is just a thrill ride, a wonderland is just a wonderland.
-The fact that its insights are so thought-provoking as to feel utterly indispensable and yet reinforce the fact that the Alice books themselves are so self-evidently rich as to render any explications entirely dispensable makes The Annotated Alice that much more remarkable.
+The fact that its insights are so thought-provoking as to feel utterly indispensable and simultaneously reinforce the fact that the Alice books themselves are so self-evidently rich as to render any explications entirely dispensable makes The Annotated Alice that much more remarkable.

-Covers to various books are copyright year of creation their respective holders.
+Covers are copyright year of production their respective artists or publishing houses.

 Related: There’s a Place • Not So Frabjous • Myth and Fingerprints